-Emergency housing from the council could be available if you are homeless and have nowhere to live.
-Find out about emergency housing if you are homeless
+Emergency housing from the council may be available if you are homeless with nowhere to live.
+Find out about emergency accommodation if you are homeless

 If you're homeless, nightshelters and hostels could provide a bed for the night.
 Find out more about nightshelters and emergency hostels for homeless people

 If you apply as homeless, the council may temporarily place you in a B&B. Families and pregnant women shouldn’t have to stay in B&Bs for more than 6 weeks